How People Analytics Powered a $66 Billion Dollar Merger

 Truist’s HR and people analytics teams share how people analytics gave them the insights needed for a smoother merger process.

 In this Outsmart session, Truist’s Henning Powers, Human Capital Business Consultant and Nick Patriciu, Senior HR Strategist explain how working with internal and external stakeholders to provide workforce insights helped shape Truist’s recent merger process.
-Sign up to watch Outsmart sessions on-demand today!
+Register now for Outsmart 2023 today!

 In 2019, SunTrust and BB&T combined in a historic merger of equals to create Truist.
 This is the sixth-largest U.S. bank holding company, with 275 years of combined history serving clients and communities in high-growth markets.
 By gaining visibility into all their workforce data, Truist is building the foundation for operational success.